 through a program directed by Professors Ruth Gaare Bernheim and Richard Bonnie.
 Students have access to graduate courses in health policy and management, health economics, ethics, global health, social and behavioral health, environmental health and research methodology.
 Instituted in 2003, the M.P.H. program offers concentrations in generalist practice and research, health policy, and law and ethics, and includes field placement options in global health, health policy and public health sites.
 The program takes four years to complete and requires a minimum of 116 credits.
 More

 Designed to educate the next generation of health leaders, the J.D.-M.D. program allows students to complete law and medical degrees in six years, instead of the seven years normally required if the degrees were pursued separately.
 Students spend the first three years and the summer of year five in classes at the School of Medicine, and years four and five at the Law School.
 In the final year, one semester is spent in each school.
 Students are required to secure admission separately to the School of Medicine and UVA Law through the normal admissions processes of the two schools.
 More

 Professor Margaret Foster Riley on the Health Law Program

-Students in the yearlong Health Law Clinic help represent mentally ill and elderly clients in negotiations, administrative hearings and court proceedings.
-The legal matters may involve civil rights, mental health care in jails and prisons, disability benefits claims, access to health or rehabilitative services, creating wills and other testamentary documents, and advanced directives.
+Students in the yearlong Health Law Clinic hhelp represent mentally ill and elderly clients in negotiations, administrative hearings and court proceedings.
+The legal matters may involve civil rights, mental health care in jails and prisons, disability benefits claims, access to health or rehabilitative services, creating wills and other testamentary documents, and advance directives.

-Students may apply for funding from the Law School’s health law fellowship program to work with faculty, health lawyers and public health professionals in a variety of settings, such as the Centers for Disease Control and Prevention’s Public Health Law Program and the Food and Drug Administration.
+Students may apply for funding from the Law School’s health law fellowship program to work in a variety of settings.
+Students have worked for employers such as the Centers for Disease Control and Prevention’s Public Health Law Program and the Food and Drug Administration.